-The student's decision to enroll in either SCOPE or ADE is required a month following the Spring semester SCOPE Summit.
+The student's decision of intention to enroll in SCOPE or ADE is required a month following the Spring semester SCOPE Summit.
 This deadline is strictly enforced in an effort to ensure appropriateness of projects based on the composition of student teams.

-Both options are a two consecutive semester course requirement, totaling 8 credits.

-ENGR4190 SCOPE: Senior Capstone Program in Engineering 4 ENGR
+Each option is a two-consecutive-semester course requirement, totaling 8 credits.
+ENGR4190 SCOPE: Senior Capstone Program in Engineering 4 ENGR OR Affordable Design and Entrepreneurship Engineering ENGR4290 4 ENGR Capstone Subtotal: 8 Design Design Foundation - All of: ENGR1200 Design Nature 4 ENGR ENGR2250 User-Oriented Collaborative Design 4 ENGR

-OR

-ENGR4290 Affordable Design and Entrepreneurship Engineering 4 ENGR

-Capstone

-Subtotal: 8

-Design

-ENGR1200 Design Nature 4 ENGR

-ENGR2250 User-Oriented Collaborative Design 4 ENGR